3D imaging of mouse kidney

 • Abstract length: up to 300 words

-• Structure: background, approach, key findings, implications
+• Structure: title, background, approach, key findings, implications

 • Previously presented work: allowed, if relevant and clearly contextualized